 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA:

-NEW SECTION.
 Section 1.
 Department of justice missing persons response -- missing persons specialist.
 (1) The department of justice may assist with the investigation of all missing persons cases, regardless of the age of the missing person, in accordance with Title 44, chapter 2, parts 4 and 5.

 (2) (a) The department shall employ a missing persons specialist responsible for working closely with local, state, federal, and tribal law enforcement authorities on missing persons cases.
 The specialist shall: